addyosmani/backbone-fundamentals/backbone-fundamentals.md

 There are two ways to associate a DOM element with a view: a new element can be created for the view and subsequently added to the DOM or a reference can be made to an element which already exists in the page.

-If you want to create a new element for your view, set any combination of the following properties on the view: `tagName`, `id` and `className`.
+If you want to create a new element for your view, set any combination of the following properties on the view: `tagName`, `id`, and `className`.
 A new element will be created for you by the framework and a reference to it will be available at the `el` property.
 If nothing is specified `tagName` defaults to `div`.

 In the example above, `tagName` is set to 'li', resulting in creation of an li element.
 The following example creates a ul element with id and class attributes: